staeiou/bartlebyGPT/ops/runbooks/solix-ble.md

 ## Current Jetson Notes

-On `api-jetson` as of `2026-03-28`:
+On `api-jetson` as of `2026-03-29`:

 - plaintext TLV is still the live path
 - TLV disconnects still happen intermittently
 - the current deployed service forces `StartNotify`
 - journal confirms `Starting plaintext TLV session (notify_mode=StartNotify).`
-- packet flow is live after deploy, but overnight burn-in is still required
+- packet flow is live after deploy and resumes after reboot, but overnight burn-in is still required
+- `/telemetry/history` is serving SQLite-backed median history
+- Solix stale threshold is `90s`
+- telemetry should preserve last-known battery SOC during reconnect windows
+- telemetry should not preserve stale live wall/solar readings during reconnect windows

 This does not mean TLV disconnects are solved.
 It means the current live experiment is now explicitly testing whether `StartNotify` is more stable than `AcquireNotify` for this Solix device on BlueZ.